Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

 Why have one Atlantis on Palm Jumeirah when you can have two?
-This one doesn’t have the iconic arch of the long-time hotel at the tip of the island, but is does, according to its website, have “a playful contrast between fire and water”.
-The architecture is typically eye-catching.
+This one does not have the famous arch of the long-time hotel at the tip of the island but does have “a playful contrast between fire and water”, according to its website.
+The architecture is typically eye-catching, too.

-The right wing of the Royal Atlantis will house 231 residences, while the left will be made up of 795 guest suites.
-The two are linked by an infinity swimming pool that is 90 metres above the ground.
+The right wing of the Royal Atlantis in Dubai will house 231 residences while the left will be made up of 795 guest suites.
+The two are linked by an infinity swimming pool that is 90 metres above ground.

-It may not be welcoming passengers yet, but the hulking Midfield Terminal is very much part of the Abu Dhabi landscape as you reach the outskirts of the city.
+The Midfield Terminal may not be welcoming passengers yet but it is very much part of the Abu Dhabi landscape as you reach the outskirts of the city.